stakewise/v3-operator/README.md

 - `--count` - The number of the validator keys to generate.
 - `--vault` - The vault to generate the keystores and deposit data for.
 - `--per-keystore-password` - Creates separate password file for each keystore.
-- `--data-dir` - Path where the vault data will be placed.
+- `--data-dir` - Path where the vault data is stored.
 Default is ~/.stakewise.

 **NB!
 You must upload the deposit data to your vault:**

 1. Go to [StakeWise vaults](https://pacific.stakewise.io/vaults)
 2. Connect with your wallet
 3. Go to the "Created" tab and click on the vault